 There are times when you need to find an activity or something to do indoors, as a family or for a group of children, even on the Côte d’Azur.
 Our climate is famed for its 300 days of sun a year but that still leaves another 65 or 66 when it could be wet.
 And when it rains in the South of France it really rains!
 You need to get out of the house/hotel or holiday rental and do something, but what?
+Here’s a list of 10 top indoor activities on the French Riviera for just those occasions.

 An original concept that combines loads of fun for all ages (from 6 to adult) with real health benefits, HiTech2Move is a place where you move to hi-tech!
 There are several different multi-sensorial activities on offer using an electronic floor or wall, involving physical exercise / dancing with video games and interactive electronics.
 Without realising it your kids are burning calories, working their reflexes, motor skills, coordination, memory and even social skills.
 All while having a brilliant time.
 HiTech2Move can be booked for birthday parties or groups of family or friends as well as individuals.
 Check the website (in French) for opening times, booking essential.
 You will find video demonstrations of the activities on offer on the website which explain the concept more.